 Earlier this month, Microsoft (NASDAQ: MSFT) surprised investors by announcing a $7 billion purchase of Nokia’s (NYSE: NOK) smartphone business.

-The move is being hailed by some as a smart way for Microsoft to compete in the fast growing mobile market.
+The move is being hailed by some as a smart way for Microsoft to compete in the fast growing smartphone market.
 Others see the move as foolish, suggesting that Microsoft is investing good money in Nokia’s outdated and unpopular technology.

 The market itself viewed the deal as it does with many high-profile acquisitions: